robertorcosta/azure-docs.pt-br/articles/app-service/web-sites-traffic-manager.md

 Para obter mais informações, consulte [Métodos de roteamento do Gerenciador de Tráfego](../traffic-manager/traffic-manager-routing-methods.md).

 ## <a name="app-service-and-traffic-manager-profiles"></a>Perfis do Serviço de Aplicativo e do Gerenciador de Tráfego
-Para configurar o controle do tráfego do aplicativo do serviço de aplicativo, você cria um perfil no Gerenciador de tráfego do Azure que usa um dos quatro métodos de balanceamento de carga descritos anteriormente e, em seguida, adiciona os pontos de extremidade (nesse caso, o serviço de aplicativo) para o qual você deseja controlar o tráfego para o criar.
+To configure the control of App Service app traffic, you create a profile in Azure Traffic Manager that uses one of the four load balancing methods described previously, and then add the endpoints (in this case, App Service) for which you want to control traffic to the profile.
 O status do aplicativo (em execução, parado ou excluído) é comunicado regularmente ao perfil para que o Gerenciador de Tráfego do Azure possa direcioná-lo de acordo.

 Ao usar o Gerenciador de Tráfego do Azure com o Azure, tenha em mente os seguintes pontos: